 This might seem like a simple administrative step, but it’s a crucial one to getting a GSA Schedule.
 To become a GSA contractor, you need to be registered on the right platforms.

-A big part of successfully submitting your GSA Schedule proposal is knowing which GSA documents and resources to use.
+A big part of successfully submitting your GSA Schedule proposal is knowing which GSA documents to submit.
 GSA is changing all the time, and if you are using outdated documents or missing any in the offer, it could be grounds for rejection.

 We get asked this question a lot: “Can I get a GSA Schedule on my own?”
 The short answer is, yes.
 There’s nothing in the GSA rules and regulations that say you have to hire a consultant to work with you.
 However, if you go through the GSA Schedule process alone and you don’t have the proper GSA knowledge, experience, or bandwidth, it could end up in a delay or a rejection.

 GSA is not there to handhold you through the process and can reject proposals for small mistakes, meaning you’ll have to go back to square one and start the process all over again.
-GSA Schedule proposals take up a considerable about of time and can suck up even more if you are wrestling through the requirements and documents on your own.
+GSA Schedule proposals take up a considerable about of time and it can amount to even more if you are wrestling through the requirements and documents on your own.

 If you feel as if your company doesn’t have enough time or resources, hiring a GSA Schedule consultant to guide you through the acquisition process and stay on top of all the necessary requirements and due dates could be beneficial for you.
 Especially if you are stuck in the middle of preparing an offer, or if you have received an offer rejection in the past.

-With the Multiple Award Schedule (MAS), companies can add any of the 315 SINs to their GSA Schedule either during the proposal process or once they have their Schedule through a contract modification.
-If you’re unfamiliar, Special Item Numbers (SINs) further narrow down products and services from the 12 Large Categories offered through the MAS Program.
+With the Multiple Award Schedule (MAS), companies can add any of the SINs to their GSA Schedule either during the proposal process or once they have their Schedule through a contract modification.

 As a prospective GSA Schedule contractor, it’s important you pick the right Special Item Number that corresponds to your company’s scope.
 GSA may reject your proposal if you choose SINs that are out of your scope and do not match your products and/or services.